KimRass/SynthTIGER/synthtiger/README.md

 text detectors.
 The margins are independently applied to the top, bottom, left, and right of the image.

-- (d) Blending
-- The blending process first creates a background image by randomly sampling color and texture from the colormap C, and the texture database B. It randomly changes the transparency of the background texture to diversify the impact of the background.
-Secondly, it creates two text images, foreground and mid-ground, with the same rendering processes but different random parameters. ***Foreground contains a target text and mid-ground one carries a noise text.
-The next step is to combine the mid-ground and background images.*** The blending process first crops the background image to match the text image size.
-Then, it randomly shifts the noise text in the mid-ground and makes the non-textual area transparent.
-Finally, ***it merges two images by using one of multiple blending methods: normal, multiply, screen, overlay, hard-light, soft-light, dodge, divide, addition, difference, darken-only, and lighten-only.
-The last step is to overlay the foreground text image on the merged background.*** The target text area with a little margin is kept non-transparent to distinguish between the target text and the noise text.
-During this process, it also uses one of the blending methods aforementioned.
 - Visibility
     - A synthesized image created through these steps from (a) to (d) might not be a good text-focused image for several reasons.
 For example, ***its text and background color happen to be indistinguishable because they are chosen independently.
 To address this problem, we adopted Flood-Fill algorithm.
 We apply this algorithm starting from a pixel inside the target text, count the number of text boundary pixels visited, and calculate the ratio of the visited text boundary pixels to the number of all boundary pixels.
 This process is repeated until all target text pixels are used.
 If this ratio exceeds a certain threshold, we conclude that the target text and background are indistinguishable and discard the generated image.***
 (e) Post-processing